alexhkurz/BlocklyPrisonersDilemma/README.md

 - The number of rounds is fixed but should be probabilistic.
 - The number of players is 2.
 - Sometimes, only the second player gets the result of the game.
+- A third player can only join if one of the first two players leaves the game voluntarily and explicitely.
+The only other way to accommodate new players is for the admin to restart the server.
 - There is no support for [tournaments](https://cs.stanford.edu/people/eroberts/courses/soco/projects/1998-99/game-theory/axelrod.html) or for keeping stats.

 ## Functionality

 - *Register* (makes you known as Player 0 or Player 1 to the server).